argosopentech/argos-translate/README.md

 ![Argos Translate Banner](/img/Banner.png)

 ## Models
 Models available for download [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i), and are being trained using [this](https://github.com/argosopentech/onmt-models) training script.
-Models are also available for torrent download [here](https://drive.google.com/drive/folders/1MdnparwCXu8VXB23eUh9v-sr6QAgl7sj?usp=sharing).
+Models are also available for torrent download [in the /p2p directory](/p2p/all-argos-translate-models-2020-12-20.zip.torrent).

 Currently, there are models available to translate between:
 - Arabic